cburgmer/jp/README.md

     }

+## Features

+    $ jp --help
+    jp 0.0.1
+    A simpler jq, and with JSONPath

+    USAGE:
+        jp [FLAGS] [SELECTOR]

+    FLAGS:
+            --example    Prints example JSON for practising JSONPath -h, --help       Prints help information
+        -r               Unwraps primitive JSON values
+        -t               Transposes a list of matches separated by tabs -V, --version    Prints version information

+    ARGS:
+        <SELECTOR>    JSONPath selector

+    Supported syntax elements are
+    $			The root object/element
+    @			The current object/element
+    . or []			Child operator
+    ..
+Recursive descent
+    *			Wildcard
+    []			Subscript operator
+    [,]			Union operator
+    [start:end:step]	Array slice operator
+    ?()			Applies a filter expression

+    E.g. get the prices of everything in the store: jp --example | jp '$.store..price'

 ## Rationale

-jq is already quite successful, yet jp wants to improve on that:
+jq is quite successful, but has a steep learning curve. jp wants to be simpler:

-1. JSONPath is more or less a standard implemented in many languages. jq seems to ship with its very own idea of a query language.
+1. JSONPath is a standard (more or less) implemented in many languages (compare https://cburgmer.github.io/json-path-comparison/). jq ships with its very own idea of a query language.
 Let's focus on one query language we can reuse in other areas.

-2. jq is powerful yet has a steep learning curve.
-Unix on the other hand might already solve some of the problems jq addresses.
+2. jq is powerful and complex.
+Unix on the other hand already solves some of the problems jq addresses.
 Let's not reinvent the wheel.

 ## Goals